bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>In my time as a web developer I have to deal a lot with JavaScript Code.
 I love JavaScript, no question asked.
 But…</em>kevin-peters.medium.com</a><a href="https://kevin-peters.medium.com/function-parameters-in-javascript-clean-code-4caac109159b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/keeping-your-code-clean-d30bcffd1a10" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/keeping-your-code-clean-d30bcffd1a10"><strong>Keeping your code clean</strong><br />
 <em>I settled down in my sit, cranking the solution with my team members.
-“We must win this” I said, burying myself deep…</em>codeburst.io</a><a href="https://codeburst.io/keeping-your-code-clean-d30bcffd1a10" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+“We must win this " I said, burying myself deep…</em>codeburst.io</a><a href="https://codeburst.io/keeping-your-code-clean-d30bcffd1a10" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.sitepoint.com/modern-javascript-best-practices/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.sitepoint.com/modern-javascript-best-practices/"><strong>Best Practices for Using Modern JavaScript Syntax - SitePoint</strong><br />
 <em>This article is featured in our book, Modern JavaScript is evolving quickly to meet the changing needs of new…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/modern-javascript-best-practices/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>